Looking to pay someone to write your resume? Not sure how to find a good resume writer?

-Another reason for dislike is that the “resume review” that prospects receive in most cases wasn’t personally completed by a real person.
+Another reason for dislike is that the “resume review” that prospects receive in most cases wasn’t completed by a real person.

 A resume writer review is nice.
 But, there’s rarely real ACTIONABLE VALUE in them.

-With this said, ask WHO will be writing your resume.
+You should be able to speak with WHO will be writing your resume.

 Be sure to know your resume writer’s track record with clients.

 Some claim to be “Best 10 Resume Writers” or a “Best Resume Writing Service.”
 Yet, these claims may be inaccurate.

 You can learn a bit about your reshume writer’s track record by asking for client testimonials.

 We recommend staying away from Yelp.

 Yelp has been hit with multiple lawsuits in the past year over false negative reviews and the validity of their algorithm that some say favors negative reviews and ignores the favorable ones.

 Some small businesses have also stated that Yelp uses “extortion tactics” to strongarm small businesses into paid advertising through the portal as a way of overshadowing unearned negative reviews.